xsf/xmpp.org/content/blog/2023-11-05-newsletter.md

 ### Clients and Applications

 - Two months after the last release, [Gajim 1.8.2](https://gajim.org/post/2023-10-29-gajim-1.8.2-released/) comes with better support for gateways, improved group chats, an easy way to change the font size, and many small fixes.
-- After several month of hard work Monal 6.0 was finally released.
+- After several months of hard work Monal 6.0 was finally released.
 This version comes with new artwork by Ann-Sophie Zwahlen, support for Audio-Calls funded by EU’s NGI Assure via the NLnet Foundation and many, many other improvements and bugfixes.
 The full list of changes can be found in [this blog post](https://monal-im.org/post/00008-monal-6.0-released/).
-- [monocles chat 1.7.5 to 1.7.7 have been released](https://f-droid.org/en/packages/de.monocles.chat/).
+- monocles chat 1.7.5 to 1.7.7 have been released. monocles chat 1.7.5 is now [available on F-Droid](https://f-droid.org/en/packages/de.monocles.chat/), while [1.7.7 is only available on Codeberg](https://codeberg.org/Arne/monocles_chat/releases/tag/CodebergRelease-v1.7.7) yet.
 These releases come with many design improvements to meet modern messaging clients.
-There are also many new settings, like custom backgrounds, the often requested option to switch between round and square avatars, and the introduction of Material Design 3.
-[Read the full changelog on monocles 1.7.7](https://codeberg.org/Arne/monocles_chat/releases/tag/CodebergRelease-v1.7.7) and stay tuned for a final release 1.8 in November!
+There are also many new settings, like custom backgrounds, the often requested option to switch between round and square avatars (in 1.7.7), and the introduction of Material Design 3.
+Stay tuned for a final release 1.8 in November!
 - [Conversations](https://conversations.im/) [2.12.12](https://codeberg.org/iNPUTmice/Conversations/src/branch/master/CHANGELOG.md) has been released, which brings support for Private DNS (DNS over TLS), a themed launcher icon, and a fix for a rare permission issue when sharing files on Android 11+.
 - [Cheogram](https://cheogram.com/) [2.12.8-3](https://git.singpolyma.net/cheogram-android/refs/2.12.8-3) has been released, coming with bugfixes and calling stability improvements.